eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 OR         data.Tags LIKE '%term%'
 ```

 A little light bedtime reading later, and we thought we had our answer.
-We could bulk load the data directly into Cosmos and then point an Azure Cognitive Search instance at the collection.
+We could bulk load the data directly into Cosmos and then point an Azure Cognitive Search instance at the CosmosDB container.
 ACS would keep it's own index up to date based on a high-watermark timestamp check every 60 minutes.
 It would also give us the benefit of result relevancy scoring, and the ability to tweak the scoring profiles if needed.

 ## Bulkloading into CosmosDB